Caring For Silk Clothes

 Strong chemical treatments, like those used in commercial mothballs and moth crystals, may pose a risk to your silk garments or to yourself if they’re not handled correctly.
 These treatments release a type of gas and must be used in a tightly sealed space or container in order to be effective.
 Clothing that has been exposed to these chemicals must be aired out or cleaned before it can be worn again and a distinctive scent from the fumigant may linger on the material for some time.

 Natural alternatives like lavender and cedar wood oil are traditional but not always effective moth deterrents.
 If they are used, they must be replenished frequently in order to continue working consistently.
 While cedar oils might kill young moth larvae, it is ineffective against eggs that have not yet hatched or moths that are full grown.
 Existing infestations must be eradicated before cedar or lavender can be effective.

 Traps for clothes moths are both natural and will help control the moth population rather than just attempt to repel adult clothes moths.
-Use them to monitor for signs of clothes moth activity.
+Use clothes moth pheromone traps to monitor for signs of clothes moth activity.
 For more tips on clothes moth prevention, check out our blog!

 If you plan to store a silk garment for a long time, you should still take it out of storage and inspect it and the storage area for any signs of clothes moth infestation regularly.
 If deep cleaning does not rid your space of these pests, consider our Delicate Fabrics Moth Killer Kit.